 Europeans today appear to be somewhat confused about the origins of their race and have been conditioned to think that the country they are from, either Britain, Germany, Russia or France for example, are all different races.
 While they are different cultures, the evidence shows that Europeans are one race.
 Similarly, the majority of Chinese are one race.
-Because of this confusion, Europeans do not regard themselves as being indigenous to Europe with full indigenous rights.
+Because of this confusion, many Europeans do not regard themselves as being indigenous to Europe and should have with full indigenous rights.
 This is an important piece of knowledge and Europeans require education on the United Nations Indigenous Laws which apply to all people who are indigenous to their region.
 If you look at our article 'Teach Europeans about their Heritage,' it talks about the origins of Europeans.
 'European Racial Pride' talks about the different races of the world.

 - The Roman Empire lost strength during the 5th century; Germanic peoples migrated into Great Britain and Western Europe, and their settlements became fixed territories.

 - Many Germanic tribes merged including the Jutes with the Danes in Denmark, the Geats and Gutes with the Swedes in Sweden, and the Angles and the Saxons in England.

 - Germanic peoples had a strong military and warriors were fiercely devoted to their military leaders or chieftains.